 |Project Rationale and Linkage to Country/Regional Strategy

-On the supply side, power generation is still dependent on hydropower, which exhibits large seasonal fluctuation.
-At the end 2008, the share of hydropower capacity amounted to 37% of the total of 15,860 MW.
-While the dependence on hydropower has been reduced recently with the commissioning of thermal power plants, the system reserve margin during the dry seasons remains dangerously low.
+Power generation is still dominated by hydropower, which exhibits large seasonal fluctuation.
+At the end of 2008, the share of hydropower generation was 37% of the total of 15.8 GW.
+Due to the dependence of hydropower, the system reserve margin during the dry seasons remains low.
 All large hydro reservoirs are multipurpose serving not only electricity generation but are equally important for irrigation purposes.
-The gas-fuelled power plants in the south (37% of the installed capacities) can supply only a part of north Viet Nam's power deficit.
-Viet Nam is importing about 800 MW from the People's Republic of China to make up for the deficit in the north during the dry season.
+The share of gas-fired power plants in the south was 37% of the installed capacities in 2008 which could supply only a part of northern Viet Nam's power demand.
+In 2008, Viet Nam imported about 800 MW from the People's Republic of China to make up for the deficit in the north during the dry season.

-The delay in commissioning of new generating capacity, which was envisaged in the Master Power Development Plan VI (MPVI), has lead to a situation in which the power supply is not adequate to meet the demand.
-At the same time, the system reserve margin has diminished over the last two years.
-This situation is expected to continue over the next few years until new thermal generating capacities come on line.
-The low system reserve margin coupled with the high share of hydropower capacity in the generation mix exacerbates the power shortage especially during the dry season.
+The delay in construction of proposed new generation in the Power Development Master Plan VI, has lead to a situation in which the power supply is not adequate to meet the demand.
+At the same time, the system reserve margin was low in 2007 and 2008.
+The low system reserve margin coupled with the high share of hydropower capacity in the generation mix exacerbates power shortages especially during the dry season.
 Thus, timely completion of MD1 power plant will help improve the power supply and demand balance for northern Viet Nam.

-In addition, Tranche 2's financing will allow timely completion of the common facilities that will be used also for MD2 power plant (see para.
-22 below) to be developed by a private sector joint venture between AES and Vinacomine under the build operate and transfer (BOT) scheme.
-Negotiation of the buying/selling electricity tariff is getting close to mutual agreement.
-It is anticipated that by December 2009 the Government and the joint venture will sign BOT contract, power purchase agreement (PPA), fuel supply agreement and Government guarantee undertakings.
+In addition, Tranche 2 financing will allow timely completion of the common facilities that will be used also for MD2 power plant to be developed by a private sector joint venture between AES and Vinacomin under the build operate and transfer (BOT) scheme.
 The first unit of MD2 is planned to be commissioned in 2015.